karpathy/convnetjs/Readme.md

     trainer.train(x, [0.5, 1.2, -0.7]);

 ## Train your own models
-To run these locally it is recommended that you use Nodejs or you may run into cross-origin security issues and not being able to load images.
+To run these locally it is recommended that you use Nodejs/Python to run a local web server or you may run into cross-origin security issues and not being able to load images or JSON files.
 Chrome will have this problem.
 Firefox will work fine but I found Chrome to run much faster and more consistently.

-To setup a nodejs server and start training:
+To start a nodejs server:

 1. install nodejs: `sudo apt-get install nodejs`
 2. `cd` into convnetjs directory
 3. install the connect library for nodejs to serve static pages `npm install connect`
 4. `node nodejs_server.js`

+You can also choose to instead use a Python server:

+1. `python -m SimpleHTTPServer`

-5. Access the demos. http://localhost:8080/demo/classify2d.html will just work out of the box, but mnist.html and cifar10.html will require that you download the datasets and parse them into images.
-(You can also use the ones on my webserver if you're clever enough to see how to change the paths but naturally I'd prefer if you didn't use too much of my bandwidth).
+Then you're set to access the demos.
+Demos such as http://localhost:8080/demo/classify2d.html will just work out of the box, but mnist.html and cifar10.html will require that you download the datasets and parse them into images.
 The python scripts I used to parse the datasets are linked to from the demo pages and require numpy and scipy.

 If you'd like to use your own images, also don't miss the utility function `convnetjs.img_to_vol(document.getElementById('input_image'))` which takes an image element in the DOM as input and returns a convnetjs.Vol() ready to be consumed by ConvNetJS.
 Instead of loading images individually, you can also batch them up like I do for MNIST/CIFAR, with every image as a row in a large image.
 For example, one MNIST batch is a 10,000x768 image that I load once and then I pluck out a row at a time and reshape it into 28x28 image to use in a net.